How to Help

 Migratory birds also have problems with light pollution.
 Information about this subject can be found at the Fatal Light Awareness Program (FLAP).

 Properties located in the Sea Turtle Lighting Overlay (available on the County’s GIS map) may require additional review and inspections for compliance with the Sea Turtle Ordinance.
-For additional information, please see our Sea Turtles and Coastal Development brochure.
+For additional information, please see our Sea Turtles and Coastal Development as well as our Sea Turtle Nesting brochures.
 Contact Susie Derheimer at 941.833.3822 or Suzanne.Derheimer@CharlotteCountyFL.gov with any questions.

 - Marine Turtle Protection Act